Ali al-Sallabi: Controversial ties

 Several experts and journalists have voiced concerns that Sallabi's relations with the Qatari ruling family was exploited by Qatar to export the country's Wahhabi brand of Sunni Islam.
 Just like Saudi Arabia, Qatar has devoted significant efforts to spread Wahhabism around the globe and to win spheres of influence by funding mosques, schools, cultural events, and by devolving billions of dollars in military contracts and real estate investments.
 The Arab Spring has offered valuable opportunities as well, as demonstrated by the decisive role played by a number of Qatari-sponsored actors in Libya.

 Equally controversial is Sallabi's affiliation with Yusuf al-Qaradawi.
 The Doha-based Egyptian theologian has been denied access to the UK, France, and the U.S. for his alleged terrorist and extremist ties.

 Sallabi's affiliation with the Muslim Brotherhood was in fact solid and traced back to his youth.
 However, the Libyan National Party (LNP) founded by Sallabi also registered a high number of members of the al-Qaeda linked Libyan Islamic Fighting Group (LIFG).
 In a November 2007 video message, al-Qaeda deputy emir Ayman al-Zawahiri announced a formal merger between al-Qaeda and LIFG.

 Works

 Sallabi has written no less than 10 books which have been translated into English and published by two Saudi-based publishing houses with offices in the United States (Darussalam Publishers and International Islamic Publishing House).

 Al-Sallabi has also gained a wide audience among Muslims in the West due to his vast writings and scholarship on the early history of Islam.
-His biographical works on the Prophet Muhammad and the early Caliphate add up to over 8,000 pages across several volumes.
+His biographical works on the Islamic prophet Muhammad and the early Caliphate add up to over 8,000 pages across several volumes.
 They have been translated in their entirety into English by several reputable publishers.